 Cook for about 20 minutes until it thickens and begins to splutter.
 Stir often with a wooden spoon.
 Make sure it doesn't burn.

-Once it thickens, stir constantly until it becomes a deep,
+Once it thickens, stir constantly until it becomes a deep, rose-colored paste that pulls away from the sides of the pan.
+Let cool for about 5 minutes.

 Line an 11 x 8-inch pan with parchment or plastic wrap.
 Transfer the membrillo to the pan, spreading it to the thickness of about 3/4-inch.
 Leave for a day or so to dry out in a warm place.
 Turn out of the pan and cut into 2-inch pieces.